 This week’s featured artist (#22) is Birmingham/UK based The Grey Goose Blues Band.
 They have been beavering away on the blues scene for over 8 years now, playing at venues and festivals up and down the country.

-Having seen several lineup changes over the time, the founder members Kevin Williams (Guitar/Vocals, on the left below) and Steve Watson (Bass/BVs, on the right below) are at the heart of the band and have injected a new lease of life with their third album, which they recoded as a three piece with the talented Richard Kirk on the drum kit.
+Having seen several lineup changes over the time, the founder members Kevin Williams (Guitar/Vocals, on the left below) and Steve Watson (Bass/BVs, on the right below) are at the heart of the band and have injected a new lease of life with their third album, which they recorded as a three-piece with the talented Richard Kirk on the drum kit.

-The Grey Goose Blues Band’s 3rd studio album “Awful Smell” was recoded and mastered at “Woodbine Street Recording Studios”, Leamington Spa, home to the amazing John Rivers.
-“John is an excellent producer and studio engineer who had a real empathy for our music” says Kevin.
+The Grey Goose Blues Band’s 3rd studio album “Awful Smell” was recorded and mastered at “Woodbine Street Recording Studios,” Leamington Spa, home to the amazing John Rivers.
+“John is an excellent producer and studio engineer who had real empathy for our music,” says Kevin.
 “We recorded all these tracks live and added minimum overdubs.
-John achieved some amazing ambiance in the room and I feel the whole ‘live recording’ feel adds to the quality of the songs”.
+John achieved some amazing ambiance in the room, and I feel the whole ‘live recording’ feel adds to the quality of the songs”.

 For bookings and further information on the band contact Kevin on email@example.com.